rhobs/configuration/docs/sop/observatorium.md

 ### Impact

-For users, the alert notifications won't be delivered to their configured integrations.
+For users, the alert notifications won't be delivered to their configured receivers.

 ### Summary

-All instances in the Alertmanaget cluster failed to send notification to an specific integration.
+All instances in the Alertmanaget cluster failed to send notification to an specific receiver.

 ### Severity